-Abstract: This report provides the main results and findings of the 20th annual underwater television survey on the 'Farn Deeps grounds' ICES assessment area, Functional Unit 6.
+Abstract: This report provides the main results and findings of the 21st annual underwater television survey on the 'Farn Deeps grounds' ICES assessment area, Functional Unit 6.
 The survey was multi-disciplinary in nature collecting UWTV, backscatter data and other ecosystem data.
-The survey design consists of a randomised fixed grid of 110 stations where at each station a sledge mounted TV camera is deployed and a clear 10 minute tow is recorded onto DVD and DVT.
-In June 2015, 110 stations (TVID) were successfully surveyed in the Farn Deeps area with the TV sledge and multibeam, from 21 Jun to 28 Jun.
-No time was lost due to weather conditions and additionally the water clarity was very good to excellent throughout the footage recorded.
+The survey design consists of a randomised fixed grid of 110 stations where at each station a sledge mounted TV camera is deployed and a clear 10 minute tow is recorded digitally.
+In June 2017, 110 stations (TVID) were successfully surveyed in the Farn Deeps area with the TV sledge, from 19 Jun to 26 Jun.
+In addition to these stations an additional 16 exploratory stations were completed.
+No time was lost due to weather conditions and the water clarity was good to excellent throughout the footage recorded.
+24 hours were lost due to damage to the camera cable, requiring a mechanical and electrical termination.
 Burrows were counted by each minute block for 7 clear minutes.
-The counting performance of the 2016 counters was generally very high, with a Linn's CCC scored average of 0.74.
-The data from the present survey will be analysed in preparation for the 2016 WGNEP.
+The counting performance of the 2017 counters was generally very high, with a Linn's CCC scored average of 0.66.
+Preliminary results show that the abundance has increased since last year, with abundance now just above the Btrigger threshold as determined by ICES.
+As with previous years the high abundance area is distributed in the west side of the ground.

-1. Introduction
+Introduction